istio/istio.io/content/en/docs/tasks/traffic-management/egress/egress-control/index.md

 ### Access the external services

-Because the bypass configuration only affects new deployments, you need to terminate and then redeploy the `sleep` application as described in the [Before you begin](#before-you-begin) section.
+Because the bypass configuration only affects new deployments, you need to terminate and then redeploy the `curl` application as described in the [Before you begin](#before-you-begin) section.

-After updating the `istio-sidecar-injector` configmap and redeploying the `sleep` application, the Istio sidecar will only intercept and manage internal requests within the cluster.
+After updating the `istio-sidecar-injector` configmap and redeploying the `curl` application, the Istio sidecar will only intercept and manage internal requests within the cluster.
 Any external request bypasses the sidecar and goes straight to its intended destination.
 For example:

 {{< text bash >}}
-$ kubectl exec "$SOURCE_POD" -c sleep -- curl -sS http://httpbin.org/headers
+$ kubectl exec "$SOURCE_POD" -c curl -- curl -sS http://httpbin.org/headers
 {
   "headers": {
     "Accept": "*/*",